Christine Moore Shimmy Yogini

 come in your pajamas with your hair in knots.

-What to bring;
+What to bring on Zoom;

 A candle

-any sacred objects
+Any sacred objects

-something to write on
+Something to write on

-make sure you have space to get up and dance and for this one a spot to lay down
+make sure you have space to get up and dance

-Venmo account, Christine-Moore-123
+Venmo account, Christine-Moore-123 (below)

 Paypal account: csymore@aol.com

-Passcode: 876355
+Passcode: 410113

-You are not alone!
+Sister, you are not alone! |

 I see you and respect that your story is one I could never imagine.